-Users can personalize their grinding experience utilizing tools crafted by the German company.
+Users can personalize their grinding experience using tools made by the German company.

 BY TANA NANETTI